Dresing/Worthem/README.md

 Worthem is build on-top of some dependencies which are required in order for it to work.
 ### Prerequisites [PHP]
-We will work with[Composer](https://getcomposer.org/) as our dependency manager.
+We will work with [Composer](https://getcomposer.org/) as our dependency manager.

 Create a new project in direct into into it and run
 ```